 Dilaver joined Watsi on February 8th, 2017.
-Three years ago, Dilaver became the 2733rd member to automatically support a new Watsi patient every month.
-Since then, 3,307 more people have become monthly donors!
-Dilaver's most recent donation traveled 8,700 miles to support Tabby, an 8-month-old from Tanzania, to fund surgery to repair her congenital condition.
+Four years ago, Dilaver joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dilaver's most recent donation traveled 8,700 miles to support Nurat, a three-week-old baby from Tanzania, to fund spine surgery to grow up healthily.